shay79il/Docker/2-DockerImages.md

 # For all the following we MUST be authenticated
 docker pull gcr.io/organization/ubuntu

-# That why we have to LOGIN
-docker login <Docker Registry>

 # Create a SOFT link to an existing image
 # docker image tag oldTag newTag